 The most common language spoken in Brooklyn is English.
 Other important languages spoken here include Spanish and African languages.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
-36.6% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 97.8% of U.S. neighborhoods.
+American households most often have a car, and regularly they have two or three.
+But households in the neighborhood buck this trend.
+21.3% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 95.5% of U.S. neighborhoods.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.